By Paul Binsfeld, president and founder of Company Nurse, LLC

 To encourage everyone at Company Nurse to keep this focus, we continually plan and communicate with one another.
 Every quarter, our teams create a set of initiatives to help us accomplish our goal and follow through with our purpose.

-We measure and track ourselves, always asking if each action we take is lessening the pain of workers’ comp.
+We measure and track ourselves, always asking if each action we take is improving workplace incident reporting and management.

 When we keep everyone focused on the core purpose and goal, everything else falls in line.